arrow

 What are the University of Manchester’s entry requirements — and my chances of getting in?

 Entry starts from BCC and goes up to A*A*A*.
 Contextual offers for eligible students are usually one grade below standard requirements, but those who enter through one of the university’s access programmes may qualify for an extra grade reduction on top.
-In 2023’s admissions cycle there were 93,500 applications (more than 35,000 from international students) — another record for the university.
-About 6 per cent of the year’s intake gained their places through clearing.
+In 2024’s admissions cycle nearly 10,000 new students were accepted onto courses, about 6 per cent of them through clearing.

 What are the graduate prospects?